hetznercloud/cli/README.md

 ### Third-party packages

-There are inofficial packages maintained by third-party users.
+There are unofficial packages maintained by third-party users.
 Please note that these packages aren’t supported nor maintained by Hetzner Cloud and may not always be up-to-date.
 Downloading the binary or building from source is still the recommended install method.